dekorateio/dekorate/readme.md

 This section provides examples on how to get started based on the framework you are using.

+> NOTE: All examples in README using latest stable version that is maintained on separate branch.
+If you want to consume Dekorate with latest features please consider using latest 2.x release instead.

 ### Hello Spring Boot

 Add the following dependency to your project: